abaffa/altair_tools/altair_disk_manager/README.md

 PS: This program uses the RawDiskLib.dll from Visual Studio 2017 to access (read/write) raw data from removable disks.
 As it has that raw disk access feature, some antivirus programs are erroneously reporting it as malware.
 This is a false positive and should be ignored!
 Btw the raw disk access only is available and accessible if the program is run with administrative privileges.

-* * * The images bellow are from original project and I will update it soon.
-Anyway, it's exactly the same interface * * *

 ![cpm_dm1](_images/cpm_dm1.png)

 ![cpm_dm2](_images/cpm_dm2.png)

 ![cpm_dm3](_images/cpm_dm3.png)